mithro/pull_request_auto_labeler/README.md

 # pull_request_auto_labeler
 Automatically label Github pull requests based on elements of the PR title.
-Expects Jira style ticket code(PROJ-100) in PR title
+Default configuration expects Jira style ticket code(PROJ-100) in PR title

 This labeler does the following:
  - get all open Pull Requests for all the repositories for an organization/user